dnarkevi/lb-trough-data-analyser/README.md

 ## Usage

 The program is designed to work on Windows.
-In the `win` folder executable files can be found.
+In the `win` folder, executable files can be found.
 The Python scripts could be run on other OS, but this is not tested.
 The source code is in the `build\scr` directory.

 ## Application screenshot